awdavies/AQIStatus/README.md

 ## Future Plans

-* Actual options:
+* More options:
-  * Polling frequency.
   * Radius of sensors from which to check.
+  * Graphs and such.
 * Alarms so you know when to open the windows or go joggin.
 * Color coding for scary reds and spooky purples.